HuniePop: Reception

 HuniePop has received positive reception.
 Hardcore Gamer gave the game a rating of four out of five, writing "HuniePop is pornography—darn fine pornography at that—but it’s also a shockingly good puzzle game.
 Occasionally those two identities feel at odds with each other, but for the most part they work in concert to show you a good time."
 Kotaku also gave a mostly positive review, praising it for being "strategically deep and challenging enough to kick a Candy Crush casual's ass" while also commenting that the game lacked a "strong finish".
 GameZone's Mike Splechta called the game "fun and engaging".
 Destructoid criticized the game's conversations as lacking in variety while stating that "In the end, I realize this is a game that, while riddled with issues, I liked a lot.
 A whole lot.
 In fact, with better writing and some more care given to the characters to flesh them out, it could be so much more."

-Legacy

 Since HuniePops release, there have been other games inspired by it, such as Front Wing's Purino Party.

+Due to its strong sexual content and themes, Twitch blocked users from streaming gameplay footage of the title, regardless of which version of the game was being played.

+Series

 On April 4, 2016, Koons released a spin-off game called HunieCam Studio.
-HunieCam Studio is an adult themed business simulation game, and features many of the characters who previously appeared in HuniePop.
+HunieCam Studio is an adult-themed business simulation game, and features many of the characters who previously appeared in HuniePop.
 The game's art style also shifted to a more cartoon style, away from the anime-based art.
 Kotaku gave HunieCam Studio a mixed review, commenting that although the game's text was occasionally entertaining, they found the overall game experience to be "extremely boring".

-A sequel, HuniePop 2: Double Date, was announced in 2020.
-It is a sequel to HuniePop with the player controlling the same protagonist, and features returning characters from HuniePop and HunieCam Studio.
+A sequel, HuniePop 2: Double Date, was announced in January 2020.
+It is a continuation of HuniePop with the player controlling the same protagonist, and features returning characters from HuniePop and HunieCam Studio.
+The game features revised mechanics that focus on performing dates with two women at once.
 It was released for Microsoft Windows and OS X on February 8, 2021.

+A fourth game in the series with the working title Project Codename HS was announced in February 2022.
+The announcement featured three returning characters from the original HuniePop.